avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

             denomtotal <- denomtotal + denomi
          }
          # calculate the between-groups variance
-         #xxx old Vb <- numtotal / (denomtotal - numlevels)
          Vb <- numtotal / (numlevels - 1)
          Vb <- Vb[[1]]
          return(Vb)
       }

 ..
-I checked the formula, and it is fine. xxx actually not!
-I think perhaps the denominator should be G-1
+In the OU book, I think that they have the wrong formula - had N-G as denominator, I sent an email to the forum xxx

+..
+Note the between-groups-variance*(G-1) + within-groups-variance*(N-G) should be equal to TotalSS
-.. xxx calcTotalSS <- function(variable)
+..  calcTotalSS <- function(variable)
 .. {
 ..   variable <- variable[[1]]
 ..   variablelen <- length(variable)